 In 1978, a scaled-down version of FS was announced as System/38.
 The greatest strength of HLS, AFS, and System/38 was a “one-level store”: a virtual memory that eliminated the distinction between RAM and files on disk drives.
 That made System/38 much easier to program than earlier computer systems or even most systems today.
 But the instruction set of System/38 was essentially System/370 with descriptors.
 The microcode of any 370 system could have been modified to support it, and programming for FS could have begun in 1971.

-An even better option was a high-speed System/370 machine that Gene Amdahl had designed in 1969.
-Unfortunately, Bob Evans canceled that project because he did not want it to compete with FS.
+An even better option was a high-speed System/370-compatible machine that Gene Amdahl had designed in 1969.
+Unfortunately, that project was canceled for political reasons.
 Therefore, Amdahl left IBM, got funding from Fujitsu, founded the Amdahl Corporation, and delivered his 470 system in 1975.
 Until the IBM 3033 in 1978, Amdahl’s machine was much faster than anything IBM was selling.
 With suitable microcode, a design by Cocke or Amdahl could have served as the high-end hardware for FS.
 System/38 would have been the entry-level version for smaller systems.

 From observation of many standards efforts and participation in some, I formulated a principle called the law of standards: Whenever a major organization develops a new system as an official standard for X, the primary result is the widespread adoption of some simpler system as a de facto standard for X. This law does not imply that standards efforts are doomed to failure, but it does imply that evolutionary projects are more likely to succeed than revolutionary ones.
 As Memo 125 said, “Being omniscient, God wisely chose the evolutionary approach to system design.”